 With a framework for action developed, an investment strategy to support it, and a governance and implementation model that creates clear accountability within the system, the City of Nanaimo is ready to move forward with this Action Plan.
 Some of the work described above is already in progress, such as development and implementation of Integrated Coordinated Access, while some may be altered by this plan, and some new actions are yet to begin.

-The next steps are for Nanaimo City Council to endorse this Plan, create the Health & Housing Council of Champions with our partners, along with the connected tables and structures listed in the governance model - and then get to work.
+The next steps for this action plan are: